What is Tremor?

-Tremor is an early stage project that is still under active development.
+Tremor is an early-stage project that is still under active development.
 It has been in production at scale at Wayfair since October 2018.
-Tremor is open source since February 22, 2020.
+Tremor has been open-source since February 22, 2020.

 Tremor is transitioning from closed to fully open community based development.